spotinst/help/src/docs/eco/troubleshooting/eco-faq.md

 ### Answer:

-Eco is a tool for management and optimization of reserved instances.
-The projected savings by using Eco relates only to reserved instances.
-We suggest using Eco for managing the reserved instances in your organization, while using Elastigroup or Ocean to optimize the combined use of Spot and reserved instances in the workload.
+Eco is a tool for management and optimization of commitment discounts (reservations and savings plans).
+The projected savings by using Eco relates to commitments.
+We suggest using Eco for managing commitments in your organization, while using Elastigroup or Ocean to optimize the combined use of Spot and reserved instances in the workload.

 ## Question: Reserved Instances Existing At Purchase